 Dr. Kellner mentioned a comment made by Ms. Brooke Southard during her presentation in November on the health insurance changes and the suggested tier structure.
-He stated she had mentioned the committee reviewing the changes had not wanted to subsidize the insurance amount paid by the employee for the higher paid employees.
+He stated she had mentioned the committee reviewing the changes had not wanted the higher paid employees to subsidize the insurance amount paid by the lower paid employees.
 He stated this is an important comment and should be included in the minutes.
 Consensus was to approve the minutes as amended.